anentropic/experiments-coreml-ane-distilbert/README.md

 These both look like exactly the kind of thing I want.
 Unfortunately it seems that neither of them actually exist 😞

-Googling for myself I saw a few suggestions to use a Python library [asitop](https://github.com/tlkh/asitop) and watching if the ANE starts consuming any power. (this is )
+Googling for myself I saw a few suggestions to use a Python library [asitop](https://github.com/tlkh/asitop) and watching if the ANE starts consuming any power.
+Fortunately most of the time the ANE is doing nothing, so we have a good baseline to observe against.

-I was unable to observe any flicker of power consumption from ANE when inferring individual phrases using the current `experiment/server.py`.
+I was unable to observe any flicker of power consumption from ANE in `asitop` when inferring individual phrases using the current `experiment/server.py`.

 Either: